Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 ansible-vault decrypt hash.txt
 ```

 This command then converts the original file to the decrypted value.
-These three vaults would then turn into the following secrets
+These three vaults would then turn into the following secrets:

 ```
 ldap_admin:DevT3st@123